Irredentism: Often-discussed examples

+Argentina's invasion of the Falkland Islands in 1982 is cited as an example of irredentism in South America, where the Argentine military government sought to exploit national sentiment over the islands to deflect attention from domestic concerns.
+President Juan Perón exploited the issue to reduce British influence in Argentina, instituting educational reform teaching the islands were Argentine and creating a strong nationalist sentiment over the issue.
+The war ended with a victory for the UK after about two months even though many analysts considered the Argentine military position unassailable.
+Although defeated, Argentina did not officially declare the cessation of hostilities until 1989 and successive Argentine governments have continued to claim the islands.
+The islands are now self-governing with the UK responsible for defence and foreign relations.
+Referendums in 1986 and 2013 show a preference for British sovereignty among the population.
+Both the UK and Spain claimed sovereignty in the 18th Century and Argentina claims the islands as a colonial legacy from independence in 1816.

 The breakup of Yugoslavia in the early 1990s resulted in various irredentist projects.
-They include Slobodan Milošević's attempts to establish a Greater Serbia by absorbing various regions of neighboring states that were part of former Yugoslavia.
+They include Slobodan Milošević's attempts to establish a Greater Serbia by absorbing some regions of neighboring states that were part of former Yugoslavia.
 A simultaneous similar project aimed at the establishment of a Greater Croatia.

 Russia's annexation of Crimea in 2014 is a more recent example of irredentism.
-It was justified based on the allegation that the Ukrainian government did not uphold the rights of ethnic Russians inhabiting Crimea.
+Beginning in the 15th century CE, the Crimean peninsula was a Tartar Khanate.
+However, in 1783 the Russian Empire broke a previous treaty and annexed Crimea.
+In 1954, when both Russia and Ukraine were part of the Soviet Union, it was transferred from Russia to Ukraine.
+Sixty years later, Russia alleged that the Ukrainian government did not uphold the rights of ethnic Russians inhabiting Crimea, using this as a justification for the annexation in March 2014.
 However, it has been claimed that this was only a pretext to increase its territory and power.
+Ultimately, Russia invaded the mainland territory of Ukraine in February 2022, thereby escalating the war that continues to the present day.

-Other frequently discussed cases of irredentism include disputes between Pakistan and India over Jammu and Kashmir and between Israel and Syria over the Golan Heights as well as China's claims on Taiwan.
+Other frequently discussed cases of irredentism include disputes between Pakistan and India over Jammu and Kashmir as well as China's claims on Taiwan.